-Fire National Regulations 2020 by countries
+Fire and security National Regulations

 The building codes in Austria are specified by the governments of 9 federal states.
 These building codes are subsequently referring to guidelines of the Austrian Institute of construction engineering (OIB guidelines).

 The OIB Guidelines serve to harmonise the construction engineering regulations in Austria.
 The federal states may declare OIB Guidelines as binding in their building codes- in fact- all federal states did so by now.